pragmint/open-practices/practices/separate-config-from-code.md

 # Separate Config from Code

-Separate Config from Code makes systems more flexible and secure.
-It separates operational details from code, reducing the risk of data exposure and supporting seamless deployment across different environments, thereby becoming a fundamental principle in secure and scalable software development.
+Separating configuration from code is crucial for maintaining secure and flexible systems.
+Extracting configurable values makes systems adaptable, enabling easy adjustments without modifying the codebase.
+Sensitive information like passwords or API keys should be isolated to limit access to highly trusted team members.

 ## Nuance

-### Security Concerns
+### Configuration Storage
-It's important to keep security in mind when separating application code from sensitive configuration data.
-Overlooking security measures can expose sensitive data to potential threats, compromising the integrity and confidentiality of the application.
-Store configurations in secure, encrypted repositories or vaults, enforce strict access controls and conduct regular security audits.
+Store sensitive configurations in secure, encrypted repositories or vaults, enforce strict access controls and conduct regular security audits.
+When considering storing options, favor ones that support versioning configuration changes so you retain the ability to restore to previous "known to work" configuration values.

-### Environment Parity
-Maintaining consistent configurations across different environments is crucial to avoid "it works on my machine" issues.
-This involves using environment variables, configuration files, or services to ensure uniformity from development through production, thereby reducing deployment errors and operational discrepancies.

 ### Deployment Complexity
 Adopting external configuration management introduces complexity in selecting and implementing the right tools and processes.
 Teams must navigate through options, considering factors such as integration, security, and scalability, to find a balance between the benefits of externalized configurations and the added complexity of managing them effectively.

-### Version Control for Config
-Using version control for configurations is highly recommended.
-However, it is advisable to keep these configurations in a separate repository, distinct from the application code.
-This practice makes it easier to manage configurations and enhances security for sensitive data.
-Additionally, it improves the understanding of application deployment processes, troubleshooting, and eases the onboarding of new team members.
+### Environment Parity
+Use the same environment variables, configuration files, and services to ensure uniformity from development through production, thereby reducing deployment errors and operational discrepancies.
+Obviously the configured values will differ from environment to environment.
+The key consideration here is to maintain an identical "configuration schema" so to speak.

-### The Exception for Local Development Examples
+### Allow Local Overrides
-An important nuance in this practice is the exception for including example configuration files in the same code repository.
-These example or template configurations are intended to guide developers in setting up their local development environments quickly and efficiently.
-These files should contain generic, non-sensitive information and serve as a blueprint for developers to create their own local configuration files.
+Allow local overrides of configuration values and provide developers with a blueprint to create their own local configuration files.
 For instance, an .env.example file might include placeholders for environment variables that need to be set but without providing any real keys or passwords.
+This keeps sensitive data out of application version control, without constraining developer productivity.

 # Introspective Questions